EddWills95/ThermoPi/README.md

 ##Edit: Restart on Reboot
-I was having problems with the power in my area so decided to make sure that this starts on boot I've attatched the launcher.sh file which will waith 30 seconds after a reboot (to make sure mysql is running) and restart the script.
+I was having problems with the power in my area so decided to make sure that this starts on boot I've attatched the launcher.sh file which will wait 30 seconds after a reboot (to make sure mysql is running) and restart the script.

 you need to edit crontab with this line